lucasrodes/book-author-classifier/Python/results/README.md

 * Files ending with _nobecquer_ contain results for the algorithms ran on datasets not containing the category corresponding to the author "Bequer".

-* The term _n1_ means that the results were obtained using Unigram model, _n2_ means bigram and so on.
+* The term _n1_ means that the results were obtained using Unigram model, _n2_ means bigram and so on (only applicable to NLM methods).